 Government entities have an obligation to build and maintain safe roads, says our firm founder, John Foy.
 These entities are legally liable for accidents caused by dangerous road conditions.
 However, government entities are formidable opponents in the courtroom, declaring “Government Immunities” and employing staff attorneys who can fight a case longer than most independent personal injury attorneys.

 Fortunately, John Foy & Associates is a large, well-established personal injury firm with ample resources.
 We can match the government’s tenacity in trying these types of complex cases.

 What are Government Immunities?

-Government Immunities mean that the government is immune or exempt from being sued for damages unless that government entity agrees to be sued.
+Government Immunities means that the government is immune or exempt from being sued for damages unless that government entity agrees to be sued.
 This is under the old premise that “the King can do no harm.”
 At its best, it allows the government to go about its business without interference from lawsuits.